 With breaches impossible to stop, companies are focusing on managing the huge risks of a major cyber incident.
-Legal Business teamed up with PwC to gauge the client response.
+We teamed up with PwC to gauge the client response.

 In cyber security circles, it has already become a hoary cliché to claim that there are two types of companies: those that have been breached and those that have yet to discover they have been breached.
 This rang particularly true this year when JPMorgan revealed that 76 million households and eight million small businesses were exposed to its data breach over the summer.